nWidart/DbExporter/readme.md

 Export your database quickly and easily as a Laravel Migration and all the data as a Seeder class.
 This can be done via artisan commands or a controller action.

+Please note that I've only tested this package on a **MySQL** database.
+It has been confirmed it does not work with [Postgres](https://github.com/nWidart/DbExporter/issues/17#issuecomment-56990481).

 ## Installation

 Add `"nwidart/db-exporter"`* as a requirement to `composer.json`: